Ojai School of Canine Massage: P.O. Box 1263, Ojai, California 93024 /Telephone: (805) 640 9798.

-1. Unexplained or unauthorized absence from four successive or five total days of class.
+1. Unexplained or unauthorized absence from three successive or four total days of classes.
 Please see Leave-of-Absence Policies above.

 2. Conduct deemed disruptive or disrespectful to staff, students, clients, or faculty members.

-3. Being under the influence of any drug or controlled or illegal substance while on campus or while on official school business.
+3. Being under the influence of any drug or controlled or illegal substance on campus or on official school business.

 (Please see section “Student Services and Student Rights” for more information on student Withdrawal)